spotinst/help/src/docs/faqs/README.md

   Make sure you’re using the correct MFA token for the organization you’re signing into.
 MFA tokens are specific to a user and an organization.

-* No accounts are associated with your organization in Spot.

-  [Connect a cloud account](connect-your-cloud-provider/first-account/) to Spot to be able to sign in.

  </div>